 The residence permit is issued by the Danish Agency for International Recruitment and Integration (SIRI).

 Your student residence permit will generally be valid for the prescribed time to complete your degree.
-In addition it is standard practice to grant students a six-month residence permit after they complete their degree so they can look for a job.
+In addition it is standard practice to grant students a three-year residence permit after they complete their degree so they can look for a job.

 If you have a student residence permit, you are also allowed to work up to 20 hours per week.
 However, in June, July and August, you can work full time.
 Please note this may be subject to change!
 Be very careful not to exceed the permitted number of weekly hours of work.
 SIRI can withdraw your residence permit if you break the rules.
 Note that SIRI makes regular checks of how much you work and how much you earn.